-Where To Find Parasol Mushrooms
+Where To Find Parasol Mushrooms And When

 Parasol mushrooms grow natively in temperate regions across the world such as South America, Africa, India, Japan but they are also found in Northern parts of Europe, the U.K. and North America.
-They grow in open-space grassy areas and they feed on dead organic matter but unlike other mushroom species, they are not very closely attached to hardwood trees.
+They grow in open-space grassy areas, and they feed on dead organic matter but unlike other mushroom species, they are not very closely attached to hardwood trees.
 They favor well-drained soil and are often spotted alone or in small clusters of (on average) 3 to 5 mushrooms.